 We all know that bed bugs are extremely annoying.
 But can these creatures actually be dangerous for our health?

 Bear in mind that everyone might have a different reaction to the bite of a bed bug.
 Some people might not even develop a mark, while others will have an allergic reaction.
+In case you want to find out more about the common health problems that bed bugs cause, then keep on reading.

 Allergic Reaction

 You might have an allergic reaction to a bed bug’s bite.
 In such a case, the bite mark will be a bit bigger and the itching might be unbearable.
 You can also have a burning sensation.
-However, once again, everyone can react to the bite in a different way.
+However, everyone can react to the bite in a different way.
 Even an allergic reaction can vary.

 In the most serious cases, bed bug bites can cause anaphylactic shock.
-This might happen, in case you have an allergy, asthma or low immunity.
+This might happen, in case you have an allergy, asthma, or low immunity.
 Thankfully, these are relatively rare reactions to bites, but we should all be aware that such outcomes are possible.

 Secondary Skin Infections